 This pasta salad was an idea I had one Sunday morning while sipping my coffee and watching reruns of Will & Grace.
 (That used to be a Sunday morning ritual; I can’t wait until the new shows start up again!)
 I knew I had some asparagus in the refrigerator, and that John.e would need something to take to work for lunch on Monday.

 The flavour profile of this pasta salad screams summer.
-You’ve got the fresh asparagus that’s been roasted in butter and olive oil, the saltiness of the sun dried tomatoes, the freshness of the lemon zest and juice, the bright flavours of the green onions, and of course, the addition of the grated parmesan cheese – which, let’s be honest, makes everything better!
+You’ve got the fresh asparagus that’s been roasted in butter and olive oil.
+There’s the saltiness of the sun dried tomatoes.
+We can’t forget about the freshness of the lemon zest and juice.
+Then there’s the bright flavours of the green onions, and of course, the addition of the grated parmesan cheese.
+And, as we all know, parmesan makes everything better!

 Roasted Asparagus Lemon Butter Pasta Salad